drogue-iot/blog.drogue.io/content/2021-12-01-drogue-cloud-zero-eight/index.md

 management API.
 This allows you to more easily create applications, which struggle with the OAuth2 way of doing things.

 In 0.7 we also switched the time-series database of our example to TimescaleDB.
 Thanks for some help from Timescale, we have been able to really improve this part of the example.
 Many thanks for that.
 If you are interested, take a look.

+Our CLI companion tool `drg` has also been released as `0.8.0`, to catch up with API changes.
+We also added a new
+subcommand: `admin` which helps you to manage applications, users, and transfer ownership, as well as manage access tokens for all your consuming apps.

 ## What's next